aldebaran/qibuild/doc/source/contrib/test_driven_development.rst

 Note that it is perfectly reasonable to also add the specifications in the qibuild documentation even before writing the tests, that's a good way to get feedback.
-It may seem strange to start by writing the documentation, but we also fint this technique very effective.
+It may seem strange to start by writing the documentation, but we also find this technique very effective.

 Last, but not least, writing the tests first makes you think about the *interface* of the new code you are going to write, which is also a good thing: